 Recipe: Tomato Sauce

-1. Choose a sauce that doesn’t have large chunks, or run it through a blender.
+1. Choose a sauce that doesn’t have large chunks of tomatoes or use a blender to puree.
 Avoid cheesy or creamy sauces.
 Spread in a thin, even layer on nonstick sheets or parchment paper.

 2. Dry at 135°F for 6–8 hours, flipping at about 5 hours when you can easily peel the leather off.
 (This is optional to make the drying process go faster, but the sauce will dry without flipping.)

 3. The leather should be pliable and not sticky.
-Tear into small pieces for easier reconstituting on trail.
+Tear into small pieces for easier reconstituting.

 Dehydrated meals generally require equal parts water to food and about 15–25 minutes to reconstitute.
 If you have one, a pot cozy (an insulated sleeve for your pot) helps retain heat while your food soaks.

-Pro tip: take a small salt and pepper shaker designed for travel with you to adjust seasonings on the trail.
+Backpacking pro tip: Take a small salt and pepper shaker designed for travel with you to adjust seasonings on the trail.

 Recipe: Spaghetti and Meat Sauce